arjan/sparked/README.md

  * Fullscreen graphics display for creating interactive displays, based on the clutter library.

- * Eventing system for broadcasting messages between spark modules.
+ * Eventing system for broadcasting messages between sparked components.

  * A state machine for guiding the application through different states, with callback functions.